apaz-cli/apaz-cli.github.io/blog/The_Craziest_Bug_I_Have_Ever_Witnessed.md

 place.
 Sometimes there was a nonsense backtrace, and sometimes there wasn't.
 Sometime it crashed in Julia code, and sometimes in C code.
 Often it crashed in external libraries.
 The bug was rare, I would get a new trace to look through every 10 minutes or so.
-So, I'm guessing one ten million or so.
+So, I'm guessing the bug's reproduction rate was one in ten million or something.

     Brute forcing it didn't give me the answer, but it did give me information.